WET-tool/glm-py/docs/farm-dam-tutorial.md

 ### Catchment inflows

 Let's now return to the large catchment mentioned at the beginning of this tutorial.
 During a rainfall event, this catchment captures additional inputs from beyond the spatial extent of the dam.
-This can be accounted for by configuring the `&inflows` component of the `.nml`.
+This can be accounted for by configuring the `&inflow` component of the `.nml`.
 Catchment inflows are a function of the catchment area, rainfall, and a runoff threshold.
-The `NMLInflows` class expects a CSV with inflows pre-calculated for each day of the simulation.
+The `NMLInflow` class expects a CSV with inflows pre-calculated for each day of the simulation.
 We'll use some of the additional functionality in `glmpy` to calculate this timeseries.

 Start by importing the `inflows` module: